cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 Error from server (Forbidden): pods "cjoc-0" is forbidden: User "system:serviceaccount:controllers:jenkins" cannot get resource "pods" in API group "" in the namespace "cbci"
 ```

 17. The reason you get this error is because your **controller** has been provisioned to the `controllers` `namespace` which is a different Kubernetes `namespace` than Operations Center and no agent `pod` in the `controllers` namespace will have the permissions to copy files with `kubectl` (a CLI tool for Kubernetes) to the Operations Center Kubernetes `pod`.
-To fix this, you must update the `controller-casc-automation` pipeline script in your `ops-controller` repository to trigger a job on another controller that does have permissions to use `kubectl` to copy updated bundle files to Operations Center.
+To fix this, you must update the `controller-casc-update` pipeline script in your `ops-controller` repository to trigger a job on another controller that does have permissions to use `kubectl` to copy updated bundle files to Operations Center.

 {{% notice note %}}
 Provisioning controllers and agents in a different Kubernetes `namespace` than Operations Center provides additional isolation and more security for Operations Center on Kubernetes.
 By default, when controllers are created in the same `namespace` as Operations Center and agents, they can provision an agent that can run the `pod` `exec` command against any other `pod` in the `namespace` - including the Operations Center's `pod`.
 {{% /notice %}}

-18. Navigate to your copy of the `ops-controller` repository in your workshop GitHub Organization and open the `controller-casc-automation` pipeline script.
+18. Navigate to your copy of the `ops-controller` repository in your workshop GitHub Organization and open the `controller-casc-update` pipeline script.
 19. Click the **pencil icon** to open it in the GitHub file editor and replace the entire contents with the following and click on the **Commit changes** button to commit to the `main` branch:

 ```groovy